 Native predator species such as raccoons, ringtails, opossums, skunks, fox, and rat snakes can have localized impacts on resident bird populations especially ground nesting species such as turkey, quail, and a number of songbirds.
-Control of predators such as these may not need to be a top priority if habitat conditions are where they should be, offering abundant ground and understory cover for shelter, food and nesting.
+Control of predators such as these may not need to be a top priority if quality habitat is provided, offering abundant ground and understory cover for shelter, food and nesting.

 Coyotes, bobcats, and mountain lions once considered predators of the "wilderness" are now found in close proximity to suburban areas as urban "sprawl" or expansion encroaches on rural farm and ranch lands.
 As property is developed into this habitat, interaction with these highly adaptable and mobile species is occurring more frequently.
 A common sense approach should be taken when considering control of these species.
 The landowner or manager must evaluate the predicted outcome of control measures prior to starting any control.
-For example, in many parts of the Edwards Plateau, as well as the State and nationwide, there are too many white-tailed deer and controlling the predators that feed on them would cause increased populations and further loss of habitat for other wildlife species.
+For example, in many parts of the Edwards Plateau, as well as the State and nationwide, there are too many whitetailed deer and controlling the predators that feed on them would cause increased populations and further loss of habitat for other wildlife species.

 Some precautions can be taken when large predators are present in an area close to people.
 Pets and newborn livestock should be protected by any means available i.e. fencing, enclosures, housing, etc...
 Keep pet foods from the outdoors and restrict wildlife feeding to a safe and comfortable distance from the house.
-Control of prey species numbers in the form of deer harvest to at or below carrying capacity should discourage any large predators from becoming residents in the area.
+Maintaining prey abundance (eg., deer harvest) at or below carrying capacity should help to minimize the number of large predators in the area.